altomator/Gallica_dataviz/README.md

 Theses Python scripts perform an analysis of the Gallica collection relatively to its components:
 - BnF's collection
-- BnF's digitisation partners (their documents are integrated into the Gallica repository)
+- BnF's digitisation partners (their documents are integrated into the Gallica's repository)
 - BnF's harvested partners (their documents are not integrated, only referenced by their bibliographic record)

 and various criteria: